peeriq/cashflow-challenge/README.md

 interest rate (APY) and output the amortization schedule.
 The product will consist of two components:

 - A backend web server which will supply a RESTful API and render results in the format specified below
-- A frontend application will will make calls to the backend and use the renturned data to render a webpage
+- A frontend application will will make calls to the backend and use the returned data to render a webpage

-The interest

 # Requirements